 - 1. Borrow money or issue senior securities (as defined under the 1940 Act), except to the extent permitted under the 1940 Act. - 2.
 Make loans, except to the extent permitted under the 1940 Act. - 3.
-Purchase or sell real estate unless acquired as a result of ownership of securities or other instruments, except to the extent permitted un estate investment trusts ("REITs") or securities of companies engaged in the real estate business. - 4.
-Purchase or sell commodities unless acquired as a result of ownership of securities or other instruments, except to the extent permitted in securities or other instruments backed by physical commodities. - 5.
+Purchase or sell real estate unless acquired as a result of ownership of securities or other instruments, except to the extent permitted under the 1940 Act.
+This shall not prevent the Fund from investing in securities or other instruments backed by real estate, real estate investment trusts ("REITs") or securities of companies engaged in the real estate business. - 4.
+Purchase or sell commodities unless acquired as a result of ownership of securities or other instruments, except to the extent permitted under the 1940 Act.
+This shall not prevent the Fund from purchasing or selling options and futures contracts or from investing in securities or other instruments backed by physical commodities. - 5.
 Underwrite securities issued by other persons, except to the extent permitted under the 1940 Act. - 6.
 Concentrate its investments (i.e., hold more than 25% of its total assets) in any industry or group of related industries.
-For purpose collateralized by securities of the U.S. government (including its agencies and instrumentalities), investment companies, and tax-exem any industry. - 7.
-With respect to 75% of its total assets, purchase the securities of any one issuer if, immediately after and as a result of such purchase, (a Fund owns more than 10% of the outstanding voting securities of the issuer (with the exception that this restriction does not apply companies).
+For purposes of this limitation, securities of the U.S. government (including its agencies and instrumentalities), repurchase agreements collateralized by securities of the U.S. government (including its agencies and instrumentalities), investment companies, and tax-exempt securities of state or municipal governments and their political subdivisions are not considered to be issued by members of any industry. - 7.
+With respect to 75% of its total assets, purchase the securities of any one issuer if, immediately after and as a result of such purchase, (a) the value of the Fund's holdings in the securities of such issuer exceeds 5% of the value of the Fund's total assets, or (b) the Fund owns more than 10% of the outstanding voting securities of the issuer (with the exception that this restriction does not apply to the Fund's investments in the securities of the U.S. government, or its agencies or instrumentalities, or other investment companies).